 - Having a drain placed after the surgery

 If you feel ready, Dr. Puls says it is important to talk to your OB before engaging in sexual activity.
 You should also know that the first time you have sex after a C-section could be uncomfortable and may not feel good.
-Couples may want to consider using a lubricant to help improve the experience.
+Couples may want to consider using silicone based, vaginal lubricants to help improve the experience.
 Your OB may suggest certain sex positions that can help.
 Additionally, be sure to watch your C-section incision site for bleeding and increased pain.

 “Talk to your partner about concerns as well,” Dr. Puls said.
 “Patience and understanding are part of a good relationship.”

 The stress of having a newborn coupled with the extent of the surgery means the first few weeks after you give birth are an important time to listen to advice and give yourself time to heal.

 “Women need to listen to their bodies and their providers with regards to increasing physical activity, as well as when to return to sexual activities,” Dr. Puls said.